 Students may incur a per credit hour fee for repeating a class(es).
 Students must remain active in order to be eligible for any retake fee.
 If a student withdraws from school, he/she will be charged the full per credit hour cost to retake a course.
+There may be an additional technology fee charged if a student's attendance goes beyond the graduation date listed on the enrollment agreement due to course retakes.
 Please see a Financial Aid Representative to discuss your situation.